10 Recession-Proof Stocks To Invest In

 Only hindsight can determine which stocks are safest during a recession, but here are some in each category that tend to fare well.

 The Coca-Cola Co.
-(KO) is the largest nonalcoholic beverage company with operations worldwide.
-It currently has a recommendation rating of 2.2 out of 5 (with 1 being “strong buy” — the best rating).
-According to Yahoo Finance, out of 25 analysts who’ve made a recommendation for July, 11 rate it a strong buy or buy, and 13 recommend holding the stock.
+(KO) is the largest nonalcoholic beverage company, with operations worldwide.
+It currently has a recommendation rating of 2.1 out of 5 — with 1 being “strong buy” — the best rating.
+According to Yahoo Finance, out of 25 analysts who’ve made a recommendation for October, 11 rate it a “strong buy” or “buy,” and 13 recommend holding the stock.
 One analyst rates it an underperforming stock.

 The Kraft Heinz Co.
 (KHC) is a food product conglomerate in which Warren Buffett’s Berkshire Hathaway has a large position.
-In June, 18 out of 23 analysts following Kraft Heinz recommended holding it, and just three rated it a strong buy or a buy.
-In July, however, 10 analysts recommend it as a buy and four as a strong buy.
+In October, 14 out of 19 analysts following Kraft Heinz gave it a “buy” or “strong buy” recommendation and five recommended holding.

 While cosmetic and elective healthcare procedures may be postponed during times of recession, the need for medical care is ongoing.
 Medical products and supplies, health insurance and medical equipment are all needed, regardless of the state of the economy.
 These companies should fare well in recessionary times.